samnooij/compare_metagenome_classifications/README.md

 be used in small tests.
 E.g. the question "which virus species were identified by both methods?" can be tested with
 `cut -f 1 results/tables/OVERALL.PZN-CAT.comparison.species.tsv | grep "virus"`.
-(Such questions can be taylored to specific samples by changing "OVERALL" into the sample name, to taxonomic ranks by changing "species" to the desired rank, and to taxonomic names by changing "virus" to the desired name.)
+(Such questions can be taylored to specific samples by changing the 1 (for "classified by both") to 2 (for "clasified only by Jovian") or 3 (for "classified only by CAT"), "OVERALL" into the sample name, taxonomic ranks by changing "species" to the desired rank, and to taxonomic names by changing "virus" to the desired name.
+E.g.
+`cut -f 3 results/tables/sample1.PZN-CAT.comparison.*.tsv | grep "bacter"` finds
+all contigs in "sample1" that were only classified by CAT and have "bacter" in _any_ taxonomic rank (this should catch most bacteria and bacteriophages).)

 -----